Laura Pennock, PMA®-CPT and Studio Owner

 Megan is a fun and cheerful true Florida Native.
 She received her Pilates certification through the Kane School of Core Integration in NYC and her BA in Dance Studies focusing on Dance Injury and Prevention from the University of South Florida.
 Megan has had a passion for anatomy for as long as she can remember, and enjoys sharing her anatomy knowledge with clients to help them better understand exercises and how the body moves.
 Her experience as a dancer provides her with a detailed sense of movement, allowing her to facilitate a thorough movement experience and workout for each client.
 Megan is currently pursuing her MFA at the University of Michigan and continues to perform and choreograph for her Brooklyn-based modern dance company that she has worked with since 2003.

 Jayne’s interest in Pilates began as an after school hobby at a young age.
-After finding several at-home Pilates tapes, she began to realize her hobby had turned into a passion that she wanted to explore.
 She noticed how quickly she had become strong, flexible, and energetic and wanted to share this incredible experience with others.
-So in the winter of 2014 she began her teacher training journey through Balanced Body Pilates where she learned how to make Pilates the perfect foundation for all life movements.
+In 2014 she began her teacher training with Balanced Body Pilates, taught for several years at Black Rock Pilates as an Apprentice and Post-Apprentice, and in 2018 became a fully certified instructor.
+Throughout her journey, she learned how to make Pilates the perfect foundation for all life's movements and has gained a reputation as an energetic and sought-after instructor.
 Jayne continues to explore her love for Pilates every day and hopes to continue helping people find confidence and joy in their lives.

 Anne Lee, PMA-CPT